 On street carts there are tuna, egg, potato and vegetable sandwiches made to order and with add-ons for 5 dirhams.
 In the north [Asilah, Tangier and Tetouan], there are shops that sell a different kind of sandwiche called Bocadillo.
-Prices may vary [5 to 10 dirhams] between one place and another.
+Prices of this kind of Moroccan food may vary [5 to 10 dirhams] between one place and another.

 This is a flat bread made from semolina that taste like corn with crusty outside and soft inside.
 These circles are roasted in large plates and a quarter of one can be bought for 5 dirhams.

 One of the main products of Moroccan agriculture is oranges which is why in any city in the entire country you can wake up with a large glass only for 3 dirhams.

 Large sacks filled with pistachios, walnuts, peanuts, apricots, plums and an endless number of dry fruits can be purchased by weight.
 They are packed into convenient paper cones just to take away and enjoy.

 This a square crepe made of flat portions of dough that are fried in a pan producing a layered bread that is crispy on the outside and chewy on the inside.
 There is no Moroccan that hasn’t eaten Msemen at breakfast.
 For only 5 dirhams you can have 3 of these.

 This is the most popular Moroccan cookie in the shape of a flower with fried, coated with honey, with a sweet and crunchy taste.
 During Ramadan there are big bowls full of chebakia because eating them provides a lot of energy for the body.
 The cost is only 5 dirhams for 5 pieces of chebakia.